 RELIABILITY.
 When I first began taking people to look for snakes in Thailand, I let them use the junk headlamps I bought for $30 each at the local store.
 They were Chinese rip-offs, but they were cheap, and I didn’t know any better.
 Within 2 months, in every case, the headlamps were broken.
 The rain got to a couple of them, and a lady dropped hers from no more than 60 cm height on dirt, and it broke.

 Being in Thailand, it was very difficult for me to know which headlamps to order because I was taking a risk – needing to pay high shipping and import duties into the country.
 I took a risk on Petzl with more expensive CREE LED bulbs – ultra-high-efficiency lighting, and never looked back.
 Petzl is the most reliable brand I have used or heard of anyone using.
 If you know one better – do let us know!

 These are the two big reasons to buy expensive headlamps over cheap rip-offs.
 You can probably come up with a few more reasons on your own, or, read our full list here

-If you’re in a job that requires the best headlamp possible – get the Ultra Rush by Petzl.
+If you’re in a job that requires the best headlamp possible – get the DUO RL by Petzl.

-If you’re doing some extreme ultra distance event and you need a headlamp that can handle torrential rain, and falls on hard rock – get the Ultra Rush Petzl with the belt cable.
+If you’re doing some extreme ultra-distance event and you need a headlamp that can handle torrential rain, and falls on hard rock – get the ACEBEAM H30 with the belt cable.

-If you’re a runner, get the Petzl Nao Plus with a couple extra batteries.
+If you’re a runner, get the Petzl NAO PLUS with a couple of extra batteries.